From the Field

 A woman in South Sudan sits and gets a vaccine from a man wearing a mask.

-Natabo, a mother of three, receives a dose of the COVID-19 vaccine during at World Vision-sponsored outreach program to help prevent the spread of the coronavirus disease to vulnerable families in the remote foothills of South Sudan. (©2022 World Vision/photo by Jemima Tumalu)
+Natabo, a mother of three, receives a dose of the COVID-19 vaccine during a World Vision-sponsored outreach program to help prevent the spread of the coronavirus disease to vulnerable families in the remote foothills of South Sudan. (© 2022 World Vision/photo by Jemima Tumalu)

 What do I need to know about the coronavirus and COVID-19?

-Coronaviruses are a family of viruses, some of which can infect people and animals, named for crownlike spikes on their surfaces.
-COVID-19 is an infectious respiratory disease caused by the coronavirus.
-It spreads primarily by person-to-person contact through respiratory droplets that become airborne when an infected person coughs, sneezes, or speaks.
+Coronaviruses are a family of viruses named for crownlike spikes on their surfaces.
+COVID-19 is an infectious respiratory disease caused by SARS-CoV-2, which spreads through respiratory droplets from coughs, sneezes, or speech.

-COVID-19 symptoms: These include respiratory illness with fever, cough, and difficulty breathing.
-Sometimes people experience chills and shaking, muscle pain, headache, sore throat, or a loss of sense of taste or smell.
-In severe cases, COVID-19 can cause pneumonia and severe acute respiratory syndrome.
-People with chronic health conditions and the elderly are more likely than others to have a life-threatening case of the disease.
+COVID-19 symptoms: Fever, cough, difficulty breathing, chills and shaking, muscle pain, headache, sore throat, or a loss of sense of taste or smell.
+Severe cases can lead to pneumonia and severe acute respiratory syndrome.

 Variants: New variants of SARS-CoV-2, the virus that causes COVID-19, will continue to evolve as they spread and replicate.
 Some disappear.
-The CDC tracks and continues to monitor variants.
-According to the CDC, the omicron variant and its versions likely spread more easily than the original COVID-19 virus and have become the dominant strains in the U.S. Studies suggest that the currently authorized vaccines provide better protection than going without the safeguards.
+The U.S. Centers for Disease Control and Prevention (CDC) tracks and continues to monitor variants.

 Learn more from the CDC’s latest update on COVID-19 vaccines and boosters.